Branko Milanović: Scholarly work on inequality

 He has written the blog globalinequality since May 2014.

 His book Global inequality: A New Approach for the Age of Globalization was published in April 2016.
-The book (in its German translation) received the Bruno Kreisky Prize for the best political book of 2016, the 2018 Hans Matthöfer Prize for the best book in economics awarded by the Friedrich-Ebert-Stiftung and was included among 12 top books in business and economics published in 2016 by the Financial Times.
+The book, in its German translation (Die ungleiche Welt.
+Migration, das Eine Prozent, und die Zukunft der Mittelschicht, "The Unequal World.
+Immigration, the one percent, and the future of the middle class"), received the Bruno Kreisky Prize for the best political book of 2016, the 2018 Hans Matthöfer Prize for the best book in economics awarded by the Friedrich Ebert Foundation, and was included in the Financial Times 12 top books in business and economics published in 2016.
 He received, together with Mariana Mazzucato, the 2018 Leontief Prize for Advancing the Frontiers of Economic Thought.